 Keeping your car fob too close to your car is a risk, so start keeping it further away.
 This will make it harder for thieves to pick up your signal.
 Alternatively, get in the habit of turning off the signal from your fob when you are not using it.

 You can also buy Faraday bags to keep your car fob in.
 These bags prevent your fob from emitting a signal.
-They are lined with metal, which effectively isolates your car fob from any receivers.
+The bags are lined with metal, which effectively isolates your car fob from any receivers.

-Always manually check that your door is locked
+Always manually check that your car door is locked

 It is nice to assume that your car locks as you walk away, but if the signal is intercepted this may not be the case.
-It’s therefore worthwhile always checking that your car has indeed locked once you get out of it.
+It’s therefore worth checking that your car has indeed locked once you get out of it.

 Park behind a barrier